ohyesboy/AntlrTestRig/ReadMe.md

   * Use different color for terminal nodes
   * Watch input file change and reload
   * Watch dll file change and reload
-  * Show rule index and token type (with -showtype option)
+  * Show rule index and token type (with -ruleindex option)

 ## TODO: